KhalidKbashi/my-home-lab/README.md

 **Installation of The Hypervisor**

-NOTE: I'll be using VMWare Workstation Pro cause it’s more flexible when dealing with multi-layered networks but you can use other free Hypervisor Like Virtualbox or Microsoft Hyper-V .. etc or you can get trial version of VMWare Workstation Pro from here: [Download VMware Workstation Pro](https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html).
+NOTE: I'll be using VMWare Workstation Pro cause it’s more flexible when dealing with multi-layered networks but you can use any other free Hypervisor Like Virtualbox, Microsoft Hyper-V, etc. you can also get trial version of VMWare Workstation Pro from here: [Download VMware Workstation Pro](https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html).

 **Creating a Virtual Machine (VM)**